robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ Not only is `UITableViewDelegate` massive, it’s almost inextricably intertwined with `UITableViewDataSource`.
 Have you ever written a class conforming to `UITableViewDelegate` _or_ `UITableViewDataSource`, but not _both_?

 ^ Just like with classes, this is a hint that these protocols have too many responsibilities and that they haven’t been divided in the right places.
-Again just like with classes, we should factor out every independent concern into a separate protocol.
+Again just like with classes, we should factor independent concerns out into a separate protocol.

-^ The takeaway is that the same forces which lead to MVC meaning Massive View Controller will affect your protocols too, if you let them.
-Fortunately, the One Responsibility Rule is a good rule of thumb here, too.
+---

+# Delegate protocols suggest better factoring

+- they force a single class to handle disparate concerns

+- instead, “encapsulate the concept that varies”

+	- factor out view elements (e.g. rows) instead of delegate methods for contents/behaviour

+	- KVO-compliant selected/displayed subset properties (or signals) instead of `will`/`did` delegate callbacks

+	- menu/editing could be tiny delegate protocols

+^ I’d go so far as to say that this applies to nearly every delegate protocol: delegating a kitchen sink of view behaviours to a single object makes it difficult to vary them independently.

+^ Instead, we can factor them out: if a view displays multiple rows or cells, make an interface for them instead of using a delegate or a data source.

+^ You can put `will`/`did` callbacks for display, selection, etc., in the same interface.
+If you’ve measured a need for better performance, or if you need to handle e.g. animations at a coarser grain, you can expose signals or KVO-compliant properties for the displayed/selected subset of elements.

+^ As a low-effort, medium-reward measure, it might be reasonable to start by splitting e.g. menu or editing interactions off into smaller purpose-specific delegates.
+If the consumer chooses to implement them all with the same object, they still can; but they’re no longer prevented from using a factoring more appropriate to their application’s design.

+^ Note that you can also provide public implementations of these protocols for the default behaviours; this can make it easy for consumers to wrap or otherwise compose them, making the class more convenient to use, more flexible, and simpler to write.
+It’s easier to understand, as well, since we’ve encapsulated—and documented!—the distinct roles of these interfaces in the API, instead of lumping them in with everything else in the kitchen sink of the delegate protocol.

+^ Even better, once we’re using model protocols, we can employ our next approach to help us compose.

 ---